Get set for The Long Night

 Is there a Game of Thrones Season 8 trailer?

-Not quite, but HBO have released a few seconds of footage as part of their upcoming new TV preview.
+HBO have also released a few seconds of footage as part of their upcoming new TV preview.
 The video begins with Daenerys asking, “Shall we begin?”
 Later, Jon Snow is seen asking her: “So what happens now?”
 She replies: “Something extraordinary.

 Further along in the montage, Snow tells Cersei Lannister: “There’s only one war that matters.”
 The Queen of the Seven Kingdoms responds: “We’ll face it together.”
 Then, Daenerys is seen commanding her dragon as he unleashes fire on people below.